Mehrgarh: Mehrgarh Period II (4650–4000 BCE) and Period III (4000–3500 BCE)

-The Mehrgarh Period II was ceramic Neolithic, using pottery and Merhgarh Period III was Chalcolithic.
+The Mehrgarh Period II was ceramic Neolithic, using pottery and Mehrgarh Period III was Chalcolithic.
 Period II is at site MR4 and Period III is at MR2.
 Much evidence of manufacturing activity has been found and more advanced techniques were used.
 Glazed faience beads were produced and terracotta figurines became more detailed.
 Figurines of females were decorated with paint and had diverse hairstyles and ornaments.
 Two flexed burials were found in Period II with a red ochre cover on the body.
 The number of burial goods decreased over time, becoming limited to ornaments and with more goods left with burials of females.
 The first button seals were produced from terracotta and bone and had geometric designs.
 Technologies included stone and copper drills, updraft kilns, large pit kilns, and copper melting crucibles.
 There is further evidence of long-distance trade in Period II: important as an indication of this is the discovery of several beads of lapis lazuli, once again from Badakshan.
 Mehrgarh Periods II and III are also contemporaneous with an expansion of the settled populations of the borderlands at the western edge of South Asia, including the establishment of settlements like Rana Ghundai, Sheri Khan Tarakai, Sarai Kala, Jalilpur, and Ghaligai.

 Period III was not much explored, but it was found that Togau phase (c.
 4000–3500 BCE) was part of this level, covering around 100 hectares in the areas MR.2, MR.4, MR.5 and MR.6, encompassing ruins, burial and dumping grounds, but archaeologist Jean-François Jarrige concluded that "such wide extension was not due to contemporaneous occupation, but rather due to the shift and partial superimposition in time of several villages or settlement clusters across a span of several centuries."

 Togau phase

 At the beginning of Mehrgarh III, Togau ceramics appeared at the site.
 Togau ware was first defined by Beatrice de Cardi in 1948.
-Togau is a large mound in the Chhappar Valley of Sarawan, 12 kilometers northwest of Kalat in Balochistan.
+Togau is a large mound in the Chhappar Valley of Sarawan, 12 kilometres northwest of Kalat in Balochistan.
 This type of pottery is found widely in Balochistan and eastern Afghanistan, at sites such as Mundigak, Sheri Khan Tarakai, and Periano Ghundai.
 According to Possehl it is attested at 84 sites up to date.
 Anjira is a contemporary ancient site near Togau.

 Togau ceramics are decorated with geometric designs and were already being made with a potter's wheel.

 The time of Mehrgarh Period III and beyond is characterized by important new developments.
 During the second half of the 4th millennium BCE there is a big increase in the number of settlements in the Quetta Valley, the Surab Region, the Kachhi Plain and elsewhere in the area.
 Kili Ghul Mohammad (II−III) pottery is similar to Togau Ware.